The Sopranos head up to the Baccalieri’s lake-house

-Additionally, the dirty lyric that Tony baits his sister with here (“Under the boardwalk / With a schlong in Jan’s mouth”) connects to previous blowjob-references: it was at the dinner table in 2.02 “Do Not Resuscitate” that Tony made a sly joke about Janice’s propensity for giving oral sex; and it was in 5.03 “Where’s Johnny?” that Tony mentioned her blowing roadies. (“Roadies?!”
-Bobby exclaimed with surprise.)
+Also, the dirty lyric that Tony baits his sister with here (“Under the boardwalk / With a schlong in Jan’s mouth”) connects to previous blowjob-references: it was at the dinner table in 2.02 “Do Not Resuscitate” that Tony made a sly joke about Janice’s propensity for giving oral sex; and it was in 5.03 “Where’s Johnny?” that Tony mentioned her blowing roadies. (“Roadies?!”
+Bobby exclaimed.)

 I think another noteworthy connection may be found here in Carmela’s story about their pharmacist Pradeep, whose little boy suffered brain damage after almost drowning in a swimming pool.
 The swimming pool has an almost mythic status on this series, it has been a site of several significant moments since the Pilot (see my 5.09 entry for a partial rundown).
 Carmela’s story about the fate of her pharmacist’s son in the swimming pool seems to portend an event that will befall her own son in their own backyard pool in an upcoming episode.